January 13, 2023

 JOSH: A listener asks: If you could travel to the past knowing that it would affect your current timeline, would you do so?

 SPENCER: I think there could be altruistic reasons to travel to the past.
 That might be a justification.
 But in terms of selfish reasons, I think that chaos theory is true in the sense that there are very tiny perturbations of the past that would cause the future to be radically different.
-Like, one thought experiment I do is like, imagine that you 're going to drive somewhere.
-Let's say a long distance drive, and you left five minutes later than you plan to.
+Like, one thought experiment I do is like, imagine that you just were going to drive somewhere.
+Let's say a long-distance drive, and you left five minutes later than you plan to.
 Let's compare the world in terms of how it would have been had you not left five minutes later.
-As you think about how many different cars on the road, you now are like in front of that you wouldn't have been, who now end up going slightly faster or slower, and then all of those cars are going to get to their destination slightly faster or slower, also are going to influence other cars slightly more or less.
+As you think about how many different cars on the road you now are in front of that you wouldn't have been, who now end up going slightly faster or slower, and then all of those cars are going to get to their destination slightly faster or slower, also are going to influence other cars slightly more or less.
 And it just seems like that's going to ripple out into changing lots of things in the distant future, like everything's going to eventually get slightly changed.
 So I suspect that if you went to the past, and then you could come back, things would actually be really, really different.
 And it'd be shocking.
 So I'm not sure it'd be a good idea to do that on a selfish basis.
 It may be that you don't even exist.
 Like, if you go back far enough.
 If you go back before you were born, it may be that the default thing is you don't exist, because if that sperm got there one second later, a different sperm would have impregnated that or whatever.
 So, I don't know, it's complicated.

 JOSH: Is there a solution to the grandfather paradox that you know of?